 There is an argument that every equestrian sport that is against the clock is a race, but while I can see the logic of this argument I don’t agree with it.
 If that was the case then something like show jumping would be considered a race.
 Instead, I’ve decided to only include races where speed is the only deciding factor.

 As well as being the most common type of racing in the world, flat racing is probably the oldest too.
-All races are run over a flat track without any jumps, the tracks themselves, which are measured in furlongs (A furlong is an eighth of a mile (660 feet/220 yards)), can range from 400m (440 3 yards) to 4km (2.5 miles) and tend to be oval-shaped, although this can vary.
+All races are run over a flat track without any jumps, the tracks themselves, which are measured in furlongs (A furlong is an eighth of a mile (660 feet/220 yards)), can range from 5 furlongs (1000 meters) to 2 miles 6 furlongs (4400 meters) and tend to be oval-shaped, although this can vary.

 The original idea behind flat racing was purely as a competition between at least two horses to see which one was the fastest.
 Ultimately the goal is still the same and a good flat racehorse needs to have plenty of speed but, depending on the length of the track, also needs to have stamina.